 Dave's main role is to coordinate all production and logistic elements of IMC’s live events and festivals.
-Dave has a long history in the music world having completed his BA in music at UCC and playing in numerous bands since his teenage years.
-Dave has worked with numerous arts organisations in managerial and programming roles including Dublin International Film Festival, Cork Film Festival, and Dublin Sci-Fi Film Festival, which he also founded.
+Dave has a long involvement in the music world having completed his BA in music at UCC and playing in numerous bands since his teenage years.
+Dave has worked with numerous arts organisations in managerial and programming roles including Dublin International Film Festival, Cork Film Festival, and Dublin Sci-Fi Film Festival, the latter of which he also founded in 2017.

 IMC Board of Directors

 Nigel Flegg is currently head of Education, Community and Outreach at the National Concert Hall, Dublin.
 Previous to this he held a position as Higher Education Support and Projects Manager at Newpark Music Centre, while undertaking a Masters in Education (Leadership and Management) at Trinity College Dublin.
 Nigel was the Director of Newpark Music Centre from 2001 – 2011, and prior to this appointment he worked as a music teacher in Newpark, while also pursuing a career as a professional musician.